 The 2019 Summer Study Abroad in Krakow program will run from July 6–August 2, 2020.
 Students will arrive on July 5 (check-in after 4 p.m.) and depart on August 2.

-An informational meeting will be held on Friday, December 13 at 2 p.m.
+An informational meeting will be held on Friday, February 7 at 2 p.m. in 101 Harkness Hall.

 The summer program in Krakow is a four-week program taught by the Jagiellonian University professors and Skalny Center faculty members.
 It is organized in conjunction with the Jagiellonian University Summer School of Polish Language and Culture.